 Standing as a staple in French tennis since 1891 the tournament, then known as the French Championships, has grown to become one of the most pivotal competitions in the world!
 One of the key tournaments that comprise the ever legendary Grand Slam events, don't forget to buy your French Open tickets and watch this extraordinary tournament live!
 The French Open as we know it really came into being during the ‘20s when they opened up the competition internationally.
-As for the name change, the tournament was named after World War I pilot Roland Garros, who having helped to develop the interrupter gear as well as escaping a German POW camp, was known to frequent the legendary tennis centre throughout his years in Paris.
+As for the name change, the tournament was named after World War I pilot Roland Garros, who having helped to develop the interrupter gear as well as escaping a German POW camp, was known to frequent the legendary tennis courts throughout his years in Paris.

+Because clay courts are the slowest-playing surface in tennis, games tend to last much longer.
+Add to this the fact that at Roland-Garros it is a best-of-five-set tournament (for men) and there are seven rounds in total, the French Open is known as the most physically-demanding tennis tournament in world tennis.
 Considering the unique nature of Roland Garros' surface, there's no doubt that the French Open has brought out some truly talented tennis players over the years!
 Below you'll see the top 5 legends to make Roland Garros theirs: